mipimipi/smsync/README.md

 * Simple file copy

-For conversions to MP3, the quality and bit rate can be configured.
+For conversions to MP3, the quality and bitrate can be configured.

 ### Synchronization

-The synchronization is done based on time stamps.
-If new music has been added to the master since the last sync, smsync only replicates the added files to the slave.
-If you have deleted files or folders on the master since the last sync, smsync deletes its counterparts on the slave.
+The synchronization is done based on timestamps.
+If new music has been added to the master since the last synchronization, smsync only replicates the added files to the slave.
+If you have deleted files or folders on the master since the last synchronization, smsync deletes its counterparts on the slave.

 The synchronization can be done stepwise.
 That's practical if a huge number of files has to be synchronized.
 In this case, the synchronization can be interrupted and continued at a later point in time.

 ### Parallel Processing

 To make the synchronization as efficient as possible, the determination of changes since the last synchronization and the replication / conversions of files are done in parallel processes.
-The number of CPUs that you want to use for this as well as the number of parallel processe can be configured.
+The number of CPUs that is used for this as well as the number of parallel processe can be configured.

 ## Installation

 smsync is written in [Golang](https://golang.org/) and thus requires the installation of Go and the [Go tool](https://golang.org/cmd/go/).
 Make sure that you've set the environment variable `GOPATH` accordingly.
 Make sure that [git](https://git-scm.com/) is installed.

-To download smsync and all dependencies, enter
+To download smsync and all dependencies, open a terminal and enter

     go get github.com/mipimipi/smsync